ZoomInfo

 • Are they in the same region?

-• Are all organizations in the same company stage?
+• Are they in the same company stage?

 The granularity of your data and segmentation tools are the only limitation here.

-This set of characteristics becomes the foundation of your ICP.
-You know it represents your best future customers because it's based on your very best existing customers.
+This set of characteristics becomes your ICP foundation.
+It represents your best future customers because it's based on your best existing ones.

 • Best Fit: US-based companies, with over 500 employees, that manufacture and sell security software